thrasher-corp/gocryptotrader/exchanges/ticker/README.md

 ## Current Features for exchanges ticker

-+ This services the exchanges package by ticker functions
++ This services the exchanges package by ticker functions.

 ### Please click GoDocs chevron above to view current GoDoc information for this package